jacopodona/Human-Machine-Dialogue/README.md

 ### Available Actions
 - Order pizza(s)
-  - If user asks "What is in a diavola" inside the form, the form will automatically load the slot and continue (TODO)
-  - Customize pizza by adding a topping
 - Order drink(s)
-  - support for text instead of numbers (two vs 2)
-  - make the form flexible to unhappy user paths
-  - ignore some intents within the form (TODO)
-- Place order
+- Checkout order
-  - Order recap
   - Specify delivery or takeaway
 - Ask for price of pizza/drink
 - Ask for ingredients in pizza
 - Ask for menu
-- Ask for pizza recommendation
+- Ask for pizza with/without ingredient
 - Ask for pizzeria location
-- Ask for timings of pizzeria (TODO)
+- Ask for timings of pizzeria
-  - Suggest pizzas with/without topping
+- Ask for help
-- Modify order
+- Modify placed order
   - Add pizza
   - Remove pizza
   - Add drink